nick-pape/nickpape.com/_posts/2019-3-4-Day-Three.md

 ![Summit](/assets/images/day3/Summit.jpg)

-We are some sushi, played some Oregon slots (in the bar!), and came home to write this.
+We ate some sushi, played some Oregon slots (in the bar!), and came home to write this.

 ![Sushi](/assets/images/day3/Sushi.jpg)